 A passionate musician, Teddy was an excellent pipe organist and pianist and accomplished musical director, who made a career out of teaching the piano.
 Teddy and Jim were founders of Granville’s Village Voices, more recently known as Vintage Voices.

 Teddy loved her country and honored the fearless men and women who help defend it.
-She and Jim were long-time active members of the Licking County Veterans Alliance, which she considered family.
-Teddy was active on the Meet and Greet committee at Kendal, where she and Jim were “pioneer members,” and where until recently she also coordinated and often performed in musical programs and church services.
+She and Jim, a Navy veteran of WWII, were long-time active members of the Licking County Veterans Alliance, which they considered family.
+Teddy was active on the Meet and Greet committee at Kendal, where she and Jim lived since 2007, and where until recently she also coordinated and often performed in musical programs and church services.
 She and Jim were former members of Granville Couples Golf and Granville Golf Club.

-Surviving are her sister, Grace Darling "Bambi" Nelson Williams; sister-in-law Jennie Anita Westlake Findley; nieces, Samantha Williams Eckenrode and Vicki Everitt Findley; nephews, Frank Whitaker Williams and Donald (Deby) Ernest Findley; dear friend Marcia Brannon; and a whole host of other family members, surrogate family, and beloved Kendal friends, including the extended family children & grandchildren, Barb & Phil Gregg, Ellen & David Long, Jackie Dawson, and Sarah & Larry Doyle and their sons.
+Surviving are her sister, Grace Darling "Bambi" Nelson Williams; sister-in-law Jennie Westlake Findley; nieces, Samantha Williams Eckenrode and Vicki Everitt Findley; nephews, Frank Whitaker Williams and Donald (Deby) Ernest Findley; great niece and nephew Miriam (Aaron) Eckenrode-Saari and William Polo Chaikwang; dear friend Marcia Brannon; and a whole host of other family members, surrogate family, and friends.
 Teddy was a shining joy with an inimitable and unforgettable personality.
 She will be sorely missed and never forgotten.

 In addition to her parents and four older brothers and sisters, Teddy is preceded in death by her husband and their unborn son, who was to have been named William Hopkins Westlake.